What are MDS2s and Why Should You Care

 - Finally, the manufacturer disclosure data is useful when conducting a pre-procurement risk analysis, which Asimily enables with the ProSecure module.

 How Asimily Uses MDS2s

 With Asimily Insight, healthcare organizations can view a digitized version of the MDS2 when viewing the details of any device on their network.

 Since it can be quite difficult to understand how these answers practically impact an organization’s security, Asimily assigns a score to each answer.
 These scores are then aggregated together and are one of the sources feeding into Insight’s “Likelihood” calculation, which measures the probability of successful exploitation.

 Insight uses the section on “Management of Personally Identifiable Information” as part of its Data Impact calculation, since the ability of an attacker to exfiltrate PHI from a compromised device is greatly impacted by how said PHI is stored and transmitted, and by how it is protected on the device.

-Asimily has a large collection of MDS2s, with over 1200 MDS2s, and growing every day.
-Furthermore, customers can submit their own MDS2s that they receive from vendors or other sources; they are automatically processed and treated the same as MDS2s that are first-party collected.
-And as Software Bills of Materials (SBOMs) become widely available, Asimily is integrating the information contained in them into different modules.
+Asimily has a large collection of MDS2s – currently over 1200 MDS2s and growing every day.
+Furthermore, customers can submit their own manufacturer disclosure data that they receive from vendors or other sources; they are automatically processed and treated the same as MDS2s that are first-party collected.
+As Software Bills of Materials (SBOMs) become widely available, Asimily is integrating the information contained in them into different modules.